 I’m shaking, weak.
 I shouldn’t be up here like this.
 I need to recover, put it all out of my mind or I’ll never get down.

 To the rest of my life.
 My wasted life.
-And the emptiness where Emily should be.
+The emptiness where Emily isn’t any more.

 Numb for ages.
 I’m getting cold.
 I’ll need to move soon or these gusts, more like blasts now, will pull cold stiff fingers from holds as I descend.